manycore-research/PlankAssembly/README.md

 ### Dataset

-The dataset can be found [Github wiki page](https://github.com/manycore-research/PlankAssembly/wiki/Dataset) or [Huggingface](https://huggingface.co/datasets/manycore-research/PlankAssembly).
+The dataset can be found on [Hugging Face Datasets](https://huggingface.co/datasets/manycore-research/PlankAssembly).
 Please download the data first, then unzip the data in the project workspace.

 The released dataset only contains 3D shape programs.
 To prepare the data for training and testing, please run the following commands.